 At $281, slightly less: $235 filing and a$46 administrative fee.

 There are over fifty pages of these.
 They are complex and interrelated.
 You can obtain them from the bankruptcy court’s Clerk’s office, but the clerk isn’t allowed to help you complete them or to offer you advice, legal or otherwise.
 You’ll need to compile supporting source documentation.
 The bankruptcy filing forms require information about your debts, assets, expenses, and income, and what you propose to do about loans secured by property, such as your house or car.

 A mistake on any of these forms can return to haunt you: once filed; they’re difficult and expensive to try to amend.

-Before attempting this daunting and life changing process on our own, take advantage of our free consultation.
-A knowledge attorney can help you decide whether bankruptcy is even a viable option for you, given your circumstances—and if so, advise how best to proceed.
-The Law Office of Stephen B. Kass has long specialized in bankruptcy and debt matters.
-Its experienced practitioners have helped many people secure their rights under law and begin anew.
+Before attempting this daunting and life-changing process on our own, take advantage of our free consultation.
+A knowledgeable attorney can help you decide whether bankruptcy is even a viable option for you, given your circumstances—and if so, advise how best to proceed.
+The Law Office of Stephen B. Kass P.C. has long specialized in bankruptcy and debt matters.
+Its experienced practitioners have helped many people secure their rights under the law and begin anew.
 America’s bankruptcy laws were written to protect us all and help us through tough times.
 A skilled practitioner can help you make them work for you.
-Contact the Law Office of Stephen B. Kass today for a free consultation.
+Contact the Law Office of Stephen B. Kass P.C. today for a free consultation.